color-js/color.js/docs/contrast.md

 > The HCT color system makes meeting accessibility standards much easier.
 Instead of using the unintuitive measure of a contrast ratio, the system converts those same requirements to a simple difference in tone, HCT’s measure of lightness.
 Contrast is guaranteed simply by picking colors whose tone values are far enough apart—no complex calculations required.

-So, color.js `contrastLstar` will give you the HCT Tone difference.
+So, color.js `Lstar` will give you the HCT Tone difference.

 ## Simple contrast